 He could tell that she was meditating upon his words and what he had not said, for he could not but look into her eyes.
 It was natural for his thumb to caress the back of her hand.

 "I will tell you the truth, then," she said.
 "Yes, there was a time when I was unhappy, but I am not so now.
 You have made me happy.
 I love you for it."

 Henry Crawford did not think that his wife was a liar.
-When she learned towards him to give him her kiss, he knew he was her love after all.
+When she leaned towards him to give him her kiss, he knew he was her love after all.

 Feedback is loved, and concrit is welcomed as this hasn't been beta read.